Aboudlal/datafun-01-utils/README.md

 ## Project Structure

-- README.md
+- README.md - this file
-- .gitignore
+- .gitignore - files to ignore for Git
-- requirements.txt
+- requirements.txt- files to ignore for Git
+- utils_abdellah.py - project dependencies